Got a little one who feels all the feels? Here are some fun-filled reads to help you all cope a little better...

 “Sometimes when the world is too loud, too crowded, or when everything just gets a bit too much, a friend can really help to quiet things down.”
 All Too Much for Oliver is a highly sensitive book for highly sensitive children like Oliver, who is easily overwhelmed by information and emotions and prefers to be alone.
 But when Oliver meets Odile, a less sensitive girl, that starts to change.
 Check out other books in the My Quiet Adventures series like Aiden Finds a Way for more books on sensitive children and read our interview with author Leila Boukarim on what it’s like parenting a highly sensitive child.

 Mouse was mad, hopping mad, but can he hop as high as a rabbit, or stomp as hard as a bear?
 There are so many ways anger can be expressed that in expressing it (or not), you might find that you’re not as angry anymore.
-A funny, engaging story, kids will love trying to hop and shout and roll around as well as the other animals (but maybe keep it for daytime reading instead of bedtime).
+A funny, engaging story, kids will love trying to hop and shout and roll around as well as the other animals.
+Maybe keep it for daytime reading instead of bedtime.

 Art class is supposed to be fun and creative, you can draw anything you like!
 But one little girl just doesn’t want to take part.
 She sits in the corner and no one ever talks to her.
 Except someone does… An adorable story about being inclusive and making friends.
 When you have a cloud over your head, you might need a friend to blow it away.

-Everyone has bad days, you know the ones.
+Everyone has bad days; you know the ones.
 Your hair won’t do what you want, you get stuck in traffic jams or train delays, then, to top it off in typical Singapore-style, it starts pouring with rain.
 Kids have them too, but they can’t just down an espresso, plaster on a smile, and move on like we can.
 They simply have to let it out.
-In My NO NO NO Day, every little thing sets this young lady off.
+In this picture book, every little thing sets this young lady off.
 She just can’t behave or be polite and her whole day is one big tantrum.
-But with some understanding and patience, she gets through the bad day, and becomes the most cheerful girl in the world.
+But with some understanding and patience, she gets through the bad day…

 There was once a boy who didn’t want to be sad.
 So he made a plan.
 He would get rid of everything that made him sad.
 For example, he didn’t want the tree in his favourite spot to turn bare, so he went as far away from it as possible; he didn’t want his pets to die, so he distanced himself from them.
 A story with a lesson for kids and adults alike: sometimes when you get rid of the things that make you sad, you will find it hard to be happy.

 There are so many things to worry about these days, even kids are bound to feel it a little.
-And their worries can come in the strangest forms, like what are you going to do if one hundred elephants come to tea but you don’t have any tea bags?
+Their worries can come in the strangest forms, like what are you going to do if one hundred elephants come to tea but you don’t have any teabags?
 But that doesn’t mean they’re not worth worrying about.
-In fact, this book presents a worry as a bothersome monster lurking around, but with some creative thinking, any worry can be banished.
+In fact, this picture book presents a worry as a bothersome monster lurking around, but with some creative thinking, any worry can be banished.